pinetwork-js/pi-browser-extension/README.md

 **Note:** You cannot manipulate/monitor your node in the browser, this must be done in the Pi Node app!

-When you're logged in, you can go to the [Pi Browser homepage](https://app-cdn.minepi.com/browser?url=pi://welcome.pi).
-If you want to go to your app within Pi Browser, go to https://app-cdn.minepi.com/browser?url=URL_OF_YOUR_APP (url parameter must start with `http://`, `https://` or `pi://`)
+When you're logged in, you can go to the [Pi Browser homepage](https://app-cdn.minepi.com/browser?url=pinet.com).
+If you want to go to your app within Pi Browser, go to https://app-cdn.minepi.com/browser?url=URL_OF_YOUR_APP

 **Note:** You can bookmark the Pi Browser homepage to find it more easily later!